Digit112/Web-Quiz/README.md

 ### QuestionGroup

-A QuestionGroup object represents either a collection of questions OR of other QuestionGroups.
+A QuestionGroup object represents either a collection of questions OR of other QuestionGroups, never a mixture of the two.
+It allows a hierarchical organization of questions that gives users accessible and fine-grained control of the questions they can be asked.

-A QuestionGroup has the following properties:
+**A QuestionGroup has the following properties:**

 - `label`: The name of this group which will be visible to users.
 - `questions` OR `groups` (never both): The children of this QuestionGroup, either a list of Question objects or QuestionnGroup objects.
 The two may not be mixed together.
-- `descendants-give-incorrect-answers` (optional; inherits by default): If `true`, the answers to descendants of this group can appear as incorrect responses to other descendants of this group, when those other descendants are presented as multiple-choice.
-If inheriting is impossible (because all ancestors also inherit) the default is `true`.
 - `incorrect-answers` (optional): A list of incorrect answers which can be used by all children in addition to their own `incorrect-answers` lists and the lists on any intermediate groups.
+- `descendants-give-incorrect-answers` (optional; default `false`): If `true`, the answers to descendants of this group can appear as incorrect responses to other descendants of this group, when those other descendants are presented as multiple-choice.

+**The following traits may be inherited, and only effect a QuestionGroup's descendant Questions, not the QuestionGroup itself.**

 - `case-sensitive` (optional): Specify on a group to allow its descendants to inherit the value.
 May be overridden by descendants.
 - `mode-of-presentation` (optional): Specify on a group to allow its descendants to inherit the value.
 May be overridden by descendants.
 - `max-choices` (optional): Specify on a group to allow its descendants to inherit the value.
 May be overridden by descendants.
+- `typo-forgiveness-level` (optional): Specify on a group to allow its descendants to inherit the value.
+May be overridden by descendants.

+### Question

+A question represents the association between a *question statement* and one or more answers, which the user is expected to memorize.

-### A Question has the following properties:
+**A Question has the following properties:**

 - `question`: A list of question statements which the user can see.
 The first is the primary and the only one which the user will be asked.
 The other questions in the list may be shown as alternative allowable answers if the questions are inverted.
 - `answer`: A list of allowable answers to this question.
 The first answer is considered the primary answer which will be presented to the user as a question if question inversion is enabled.
 If the value is not an array, the value is considered the only valid answer.
 - `hidden-answer`: A string or list of strings which are considered correct, but which will not be shown to the user either in the correct answer list or as a possible correct answer in multiple-choice presentation.
 This is meant to account for slight spelling variations in an answer, for example, "Light-Emitting Diode" and "Light Emitting Diode"
 - `incorrect-answers` (optional): A list of incorrect answers which may be displayed to the user as options in multiple-choice presentation.

+**The following traits may be inherited:**

 - `case-sensitive` (optional; inherits by default): Whether a response with the same text but wrong letter casing counts as correct.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `false`.
 - `mode-of-presentation` (optional; inherits by default): Whether this question requires a `verbatim` response from the user, or a `multiple-choice` selection.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `verbatim`.
 - `max-choices` (optional; inherits by default): How many options should be shown to the user by default in `multiple-choice` presentation.
 Fewer options may be displayed if an insufficient number of incorrect answers can be found by the system.
 By default, inherits from the parent QuestionGroup.
 If inheriting is impossible (because all ancestors also inherit), defaults to `4`.
 - `typo-forgiveness-level` (optional; inherits by default): The level of typo forgivness, with higher levels being more likely to grade an answer correct despite small errors including insertions, deletions, and substitutions.
 Must be one of `"none"`, `"low"`, `"medium"`, or `"high"`.
 If inheriting is impossible (because all ancestors also inherit), defaults to `low`.
 See [link](#typo-forgiveness) for details on this.

-### Common parameters for both Groups and Questions

-The following pertain to Question presentation.
-If a Question lacks these parameters, they can be inherited from its ancestors.

 ### QuestionList